apache/whimsy/DEVELOPMENT.md

-1. [lib/whimsy/asf](lib/whimsy/asf) contains the "model", i.e., a set of classes which encapsulate access to a number of data sources such as LDAP, ICLAs, auth lists, etc.  This code originally was developed as a part of separate tools and was later refactored out into a common library.
+1. [lib/whimsy/asf](lib/whimsy/asf) contains the "model", i.e., a set of classes which encapsulate access to a number of Apache-specific data sources such as LDAP, ICLAs, auth lists, etc.  This code originally was developed as a part of separate tools and was later refactored out into a common library.
 Some of the older tools don't fully make use of this refactoring.
+See the [whimsy/asf API Docs](https://whimsy.apache.org/docs/api/).

 2. [www](www) contains the "view", largely a set of CGI scripts that produce HTML.
 Generally a CGI script is self contained, including all of the CSS,